-In addition to the above, any other provisions of IRC, sections 51 and 52 (as these sections applied on October 1, 1996) that apply to the federal work opportunity credit for vocational rehabilitation referrals also apply to the New York credit to the extent the federal credit provisions are consistent with the state credit provisions.
-In the event of a conflict, the state credit provisions shall control.
+In addition to the above, any other provisions of IRC, sections 51 and 52 (as these sections applied on October 1, 1996), that apply to the federal work opportunity credit for vocational rehabilitation referrals also apply to the New York credit to the extent the federal credit provisions are consistent with the New York credit provisions.
+In the event of a conflict, the New York credit provisions shall control.